 Business schools strive for a classroom that mirrors the realities of the business world.
 To achieve this, top schools enroll experienced students from diverse industries who bring with them a variety of approaches to problem-solving.
 Harvard’s case method thrives on this diversity of thought.

-The average student in the class of 2025 has 4.9 years of work experience behind them.
-The most common pre-MBA industries are consulting and venture capital/ private equity, each accounting for 17% of students in the HBS MBA.
-Technology is the next most common field at 13%, followed by financial services and consumer products (10% each), manufacturing, industrial, and energy sectors (9%), and healthcare/ biotech (7%).
+The average student in the class of 2026 has five years of work experience behind them.
+The most common pre-MBA industry is consulting, where 18% of students have previous experience.
+Next is venture capital and private equity, accounting for 16% of students in the HBS MBA.

-Although the traditional MBA industries of consulting, finance, and tech are well-represented on the Harvard MBA program, you'll also find students from less conventional backgrounds.
-The military accounts for 6% of the class, as do nonprofit, government, and education sectors.
-Meanwhile, 3% of students come from careers in media, entertainment, or travel.
+Although the traditional MBA industries of consulting, finance, and tech are well-represented within the Harvard MBA program, you'll also find students from less conventional MBA backgrounds.
+The military accounts for 5% of the class, while the nonprofit, government, and education sectors account for a larger proportion at 6% of the class.
+Meanwhile, 4% of students come from careers in media, entertainment, or travel.

 Harvard MBA | Student Stories